Updated October 14, 2022

 In addition to the sports (choose from kayaking, scuba diving, aqua trikes and paddleboarding), there’s plenty of land-based fun, including shuffleboard, croquet, tennis and lawn chess.

-A beautiful resort tucked into a cove on St Lucia’s northwest coast, Windjammer Landing’s sheltered position has made it especially popular with families – the water’s wonderfully calm, and the accommodation options include secluded luxury villas with fully-equipped kitchens.
+A beautiful resort tucked into a cove on St Lucia’s northwest coast, Windjammer Landing’s sheltered position has made it especially popular with families – the water’s wonderfully calm, and the accommodation options include secluded elegant villas with fully-equipped kitchens.

 The resort itself is packed with amenities: you’ll find six swimming pools, tennis courts and a huge spa, as well as five restaurants and four bars.

 Spend your days lazing in a beach hammock, learn new moves in a dance lesson or try your luck at coconut bowling.
 Whatever style of holiday you’re after, this Caribbean wonderland ticks all the boxes.

 If you’re planning to treat yourself on a Caribbean holiday, let it be at the Sandals Royal Barbados in the spirited Saint Lawrence Gap neighbourhood.
 This Bajan gem sets the standards high for all future holidays with spectacular perks including balcony hot tubs, butler service and the island’s largest pool.